Learning objectives

 Translating a sequence of bases in the RNA to a sequence of amino acids in proteins requires 3 major components:

-3. transfer RNAs (tRNAs) that are “charged” with their corresponding amino acids (meaning the tRNAs are attached to/carrying their corresponding amino acids). tRNAs match the amino acid to the codon in the mRNA.
+- transfer RNAs (tRNAs): tRNAs bring the amino acids to the ribosome during protein translation.
+Each tRNA is “charged” with its corresponding amino acid dictated by the anticodon loop of the tRNA.
+A charged tRNAs is attached to its corresponding amino acid, while an uncharged tRNA is not carrying an amino acid. tRNAs match the amino acid to the codon in the mRNA.
 The bases in the anticodon loop are complementary to the bases in an mRNA codon.
 The 3′ end of the tRNA has a high-energy bond to the appropriate amino acid.
 Cells have a family of enzymes, called amino-acyl tRNA synthetases, that recognize the various tRNAs and “charge” them by attaching the correct amino acid.

 Translation begins near the 5′ end of the mRNA, with the ribosomal small subunit and a special initiator tRNA carrying the amino acid methionine.
 In most cases, translation begins at the AUG triplet closest to the 5′ end of the mRNA.
 In eukaryotes, the small subunit of the ribosome typically just “scans” along from the 5′ end of the mRNA until it finds the first AUG codon.
 In prokaryotes, there is typically a specific sequence that the ribosome binds to, which “positions” the ribosome at the starting AUG.
 In either case, the large ribosomal subunit then docks and translation begins, always starting with an AUG codon (methionine) in both prokaryotes and eukaryotes.
 The ribosome moves along the mRNA 3 bases at a time, from the 5′ to the 3′ direction, and new tRNAs whose anti-codons are complementary to the mRNA codons arrive with their corresponding amino acids.
 A peptide bond forms to join the amino acid to the carboxyl end of the growing polypeptide chain.
 The ribosome moves another 3 bases, and the empty tRNA is ejected to make room for a new amino-acyl tRNA.

-The polypeptide chain made by the ribosome also has directionality; one end has a free amino group and the other end of the chain has a free carboxyl group.
+As with DNA, the polypeptide chain made by the ribosome also has directionality; one end has a free amino group and the other end of the chain has a free carboxyl group.
 These are called the N-terminus and the C-terminus, respectively.
 New amino acids are added only to a free carboxyl end, so polypeptide chains grow from the N-terminus to the C-terminus.

 Watch a much shorter molecular animation of translation here: